psaintmalo/PVU-WeatherBoy/README.md

 ## Settings
-If you want to disable the automatic weather fetch, open options.txt with notepad or any editor and change the line `AUTO_ENABLED = 1` to `AUTO_ENABLED = 0`, if selenium or chromedriver.exe are missing, the program will automatically ask for the data to be manually entered.
+If you want to disable the automatic weather fetch, open options.txt with notepad or any editor and change the line `AUTO_ENABLED = 1` to `AUTO_ENABLED = 0`, if there is no internet or the fetch fails , the program will automatically ask for the data to be manually entered.

 The `SAFETY_MARGIN`  used to recommend a greenhouse can be edited in the options.txt file at the line `SAFETY_MARGIN = 1`.
 A value of 1 means that it will recommend a greenhouse if the average impact is below 1%.

 ## Instalation
 To use this script you will need Python 3+ installed, https://www.python.org/, as well as the required packages.
 In order to run it you can just double click `main.py`

-## Required Packages:
-In order to use the automatic weather fetcher you need to have *selenium* python package installed.
-If it is not installed then you will be prompted to enter the weather manually.
-For ease of use I have included chromedriver.exe, if you dont feel comfortable, feel free to delete the one included and get chromedriver.exe from the official website: https://sites.google.com/chromium.org/driver/, and place it inside the PVU-WeatherBoy folder.

 ## Current Features:
 * Show probability of positive, negative and neutral weather tomorrow